brainhack-school2020/anproulx-fMRI-autism/README.md

 ### Tools

 This project will rely on the following tools:
- * Jupyter notebook
+ * Jupyter Notebook
- * Libraries: Scikit-learn, Nilearn, Seaborn, matplotlib
+ * Libraries: Scikit-learn, Nilearn, Seaborn, matplotlib, Pyplot
  * Github
- * Compute Canada

 ### Data
 For the purpose of this project, I will be using an the preprocessed open source database ABIDE (see Preprocessed Connectomes Project), available through Nilearn.
 This data contains structural, functional and phenotypic data of 539 individuals with autism and 573 typical controls.